Amish: Para-Amish groups

-Several other groups, called "para-Amish" by G. C. Waldrep and others, share many characteristics with the Amish, such as horse and buggy transportation, plain dress, and the preservation of the German language.
+Several other groups, called "para-Amish" by G. C. Waldrep and others, share many characteristics with the Amish, such as horse-and-buggy transportation, plain dress, and the preservation of the German language.
 The members of these groups are largely of Amish origin, but they are not in fellowship with other Amish groups because they adhere to theological doctrines (e.g., assurance of salvation) or practices (community of goods) that are normally not accepted among mainstream Amish.
-The Bergholz Community is a different case, it is not seen as Amish anymore because the community has shifted away from many core Amish principles.
+The Bergholz Community is a different case; it is not seen as Amish anymore because the community has shifted away from many core Amish principles.

 Population and distribution

 Because the Amish are usually baptized no earlier than 18 and children are not counted in local congregation numbers, estimating their numbers is difficult.
 Rough estimates from various studies placed their numbers at 125,000 in 1992, 166,000 in 2000, and 221,000 in 2008.
 Thus, from 1992 to 2008, population growth among the Amish in North America was 84 percent (3.6 percent per year).
 During that time, they established 184 new settlements and moved into six new states.
 In 2000, about 165,620 Old Order Amish resided in the United States, of whom 73,609 were church members.
 The Amish are among the fastest-growing populations in the world, with an average of seven children per family in the 1970s and a total fertility rate of 5.3 in the 2010s.
+Due to this, their population doubles in size roughly every 20 years.

 In 2010, a few religious bodies, including the Amish, changed the way their adherents were reported to better match the standards of the Association of Statisticians of American Religious Bodies.
 When looking at all Amish adherents and not solely Old Order Amish, about 241,000 Amish adherents were in 28 U.S. states in 2010.

+The Amish added 100,000 more adherents in just 9 years, reaching 411,000 in 2025 in comparison with the 308,000 figure from 2016, at the same time the total number of settlements grew from 509 to 684 (+34%), and the number of districts went from 2,259 to 3,114 (+38%).